HuygensING/isidore-glosses/docu/edition docu.md

 **Context**

 The edition is static.
 There is no server functionality required (beyond serving web pages).
-A demo edition runs at [http://peterboot.nl/isidore](http://peterboot.nl/isidore).

 **Editon Data**